sonatype-nexus-community/cs-auth-proxy/README.md

 This environment provides a fully functional SAML-based setup.
-But, to be useful as a reference implementation, more information about how Apache / mod_auth_mellon are configured and operate is required.
+But, to be useful as a reference implementation, more information about how Apache / mod_auth_mellon are configured and operate is provided below.

 ### General Overview